 Most fixed-rate mortgage deals come with exit penalties that could be made up of an exit fee and early repayment charge (ERC) if you were to switch your mortgage to a new contract or deal within the fixed period.

 Once the 1-year fixed-rate period comes to an end, your mortgage loan rate will move to your lender’s standard variable rate (SVR) which is also referred to as the reversion rate.
-Instead, most borrowers switch to an alternative fixed-rate deal (possibly with another lender) that takes over from the original mortgage deal so that are not charged the SVR as this is usually comparatively high.
+Instead, most borrowers switch to an alternative fixed-rate deal (possibly with another lender) that takes over from the original mortgage deal so that they are not charged the SVR, as this is usually comparatively high.

 Pros and cons of a 1-year fixed mortgage